 The European Council recognises that labour immigration can contribute to increased competitiveness and economic vitality.
-In this sense, the European Council is of the opinion that the Union should encourage the creation of flexible admission systems that are responsive to the priorities, needs, numbers and volumes determined by each Member State and enable migrants to take full advantage of their skills and competence.
+In this sense, the European Council is of the opinion that the Union should create flexible admission systems that are responsive to the priorities, needs, numbers and volumes determined by each Member State and enable migrants to take full advantage of their skills and competence.
 In order to facilitate better labour matching, coherent immigration policies as well as better integration assessments of the skills in demand on the European labour markets are carried out.
 These systems must have due regard for Member States' competences, especially for managing their labour markets, and the principle of Union preference.
-Such initiatives should be reflected in national poverty reduction strategies and not only be targeting refugees and internally displaced persons but also local populations.